andreasvc/disco-dop/README.md

 Usage: tools
 ------------
-Aside from the parser there are some standalone tools.
+Aside from the parser there are some standalone tools:

-- `eval.py`:             while `runexp.py` already shows F-scores, more detailed
+- `eval.py`:             While `runexp.py` already shows F-scores, more detailed
                          evaluation can be done with `eval.py`, which accepts `EVALB` style parameter files: `python eval.py
-                         sample/results.gold sample/results.dop proper.prm`
+                         negra-corpus.export sample/plcfrs.export proper.prm`
-- `treetransforms.py`:   a command line interface to perform transformations on treebanks
+- `treetransforms.py`:   A command line interface to perform transformations on treebanks such as binarization.
-- `grammar.py`:          a command line interface to read off grammars from (binarized) treebanks
+- `grammar.py`:          A command line interface to read off grammars from (binarized) treebanks.
-- `fragments.py`:        finds recurring or common fragments in one or more treebanks.
+- `fragments.py`:        Finds recurring or common fragments in one or more treebanks.
 It can be used with discontinuous as well as Penn-style bracketed treebanks.
-- `demos.py`:            contains examples of various formalisms encoded in LCFRS grammars.
+- `demos.py`:            Contains examples of various formalisms encoded in LCFRS grammars.
-- `gen.py`:              an experiment in LCFRS generation.
+- `gen.py`:              An experiment in generation with LCFRS.

 These programs can be started without arguments for instructions.